BHartford/COMP4102-Project/README.md

 # Final Report

 ## Dependencies
 The program requires the header dirent.h.
-It is included in the POSIX library so if you are on a Mac or UNIX system you wont need the file.
+It is included in the C POSIX library so if you are on a Mac or UNIX system you wont need the file.
 If you are using MSVC, you will need the dirent.h file added to the project.

 ## Instructions
+* Pull code from repository
+* If you are on windows, add the dirent.h file as a header in the project.
+* Run the program and it will output the solved image of the sudoku puzzle.
+* There are 2 photos which are used for testing, sudoku.jpeg and sudoku2.jpg.
+The sudoku2.jpg file is currently in the code.
+To test the other image, change the image being loaded in, in the main method.
 ## Final Results
 This is an image of an unsolved sudoku image
 ![Image of Unsolved Sudoku Image](sudoku2.jpg)